bhits/consent2share/README.md

 ### SSL

-For simplicity in development and testing environments, SSL is **NOT** enabled by default configurations in C2S components.
-Please follow the instructions given on particular microservice documentations for enabling SSL.
+For simplicity in development and testing environments, SSL is **NOT** enabled by default in configurations in C2S components.
+Please follow the instructions given in particular microservice documentations for enabling SSL if needed to do so in your particular deployment environment.
 Also, please be mindful for overriding the target endpoints in the default configurations to use `https` for SSL enabled services.

 ### UAA Private and Public Keys